The library will be closed on December 24th, 25th and 31st, as well as January 1st.

 Please note that as of Tuesday, September 7, all library visitors and employees will be required to wear face masks in the building.

 Request a Meeting Room or Study Room reservation in person, by phone or online.
-To reserve one of our Meeting Rooms online, please click here.
-Please note that you must be a Northborough resident and have a valid library card to request a Meeting Room reservation online.
+To reserve one of our Meeting Rooms online, please use the e-form at the bottom of this page.
+Please note that you must be a Northborough resident 18 years of age or older to book one of our meeting spaces.

 We have 3 public Meeting Rooms on the first floor,